Bank Secrecy Act: Advisory Group

+Membership is by invitation, and members typically serve three-year terms.

 Reports

 BSA regulations require all financial institutions to submit five types of reports.
 Individuals must file an individual filing requirement.

 Currency transaction reports

 A currency transaction report (CTR) reports cash transactions exceeding $10,000 in one business day, regardless of whether it's in one transaction or several cash transactions.
 It is filed electronically with the Financial Crimes Enforcement Network (FinCEN) and is identified as FinCEN Form 112 (formerly Form 104).

 CTRs include an individual's bank account number, name, address, and social security number.
 SAR reports, required when transactions indicate behavior designed to elude CTRs (or many other types of suspicious activities), include somewhat more detailed information and usually include investigation efforts on the part of the financial institution to assess the validity or nature of the transactions.
 A single CTR filed for a client's account is usually of no concern to the authorities, while multiple CTRs from varying institutions or a SAR suggest that activity may be suspicious.